amsantac/amsantac-site/training.md

 <a href="" class="image full"><img src="/images/static/training-fig-1.png" alt="" /></a>
 <br>

-##Introduction to Geographic Information Systems
+## Introduction to Geographic Information Systems

 <br>

 The goal of this course is to introduce students with the basics of Geographic Information Systems (GIS), cartography and spatial analysis through a series of lectures and hands-on exercises.
 The course is given through a set of modules that includes:

 <ul style="margin-left:2em; list-style-type:none">
   <li><strong>1.
 Basic concepts: </strong>Definitions and applications of GIS | Vector and raster data structures | Coordinate systems | Geographical data bases</li>
   <li><strong>2.
 Intro to GIS software: </strong>Software installation | Introduction to the GIS graphical user interface | Creation and edition of geographic data | Management of attribute data | Cartographic principles | Map design</li>
   <li><strong>3.
 Spatial analysis: </strong>Attribute-based operations | Distance-based operations | Overlay operations | Surfaces and neighborhood operations | Map algebra | Statistical analyses | Network analysis</li>
   <li><strong>4.
-Advanced applications: </strong>Intro to web mapping | Spatial data analysis with the R language | Intro to programming for GIS
+Advanced applications: </strong>Intro to web mapping | Spatial data analysis with the R language | Intro to programming for GIS</li>
 </ul>

 I have taught this course several times for different departments at the [National University of Colombia] using free and open source software, including [QGIS] and [GRASS GIS], as well as commercial packages such as [ArcGIS].
 I also worked as teaching assistant for the Intro to GIS class at [Clark University] during the Fall semester in 2012.
 The lab exercises were conducted using ArcGIS and [IDRISI].

 <br>

-##Intro to Remote Sensing and Digital Image Processing
+## Intro to Remote Sensing and Digital Image Processing

 <br>

 This course seeks students develop a good understanding and basic skills of remote sensing.
 The main techniques and tools used to visualize, process, and analyze remotely sensed data are introduced to students through oral presentations and lab exercises.
 The course is taught with an emphasis on the environmental applications of remote sensing.
 The following topics are presented during this course:

 <ul style="margin-left:2em; list-style-type:none">